Finding the Perfect Renter

 This is when I listed our home on Sabbaticalhomes.com in the hopes of finding the perfect renters.
 It was a tall order: we had a bit of flexibility regarding moving out and in dates but not much.
 Our son needed to finish school here and be back with at least a week to spare before the next school year started.
 We wanted to rent furnished to avoid expensive storage, we couldn’t have a renter with a cat because I am allergic, and – the most intangible of all – we wanted to like the people.

-In the end, after a few showings and discussions, I am happy to say that we found the perfect renters: a young couple with one child and another on the way, he a doctor on a one year rotation and she a stay at home mom.
-It was a win-win: given his salary their only other option in Silicon Valley would have been to rent a small condo.
-A house with a garden and a (secured) pool in a quite cul-de-sac with parks close by was a vast improvement.
+In the end, after a few showings and discussions, I am happy to say that we found the perfect renters: a young couple with one child and another on the way, he a doctor on a one-year rotation and she a stay at home mom.
+It was a win-win: given his salary, their only other option in Silicon Valley would have been to rent a small condo.
+A house with a garden and a (secured) pool in a quiet cul-de-sac with parks close by was a vast improvement.
 We agreed to lower the price to a level they could afford.
-In return they were flexible around our preferred moving dates and we got to keep the garage where we stored all our personal belongings that otherwise would have to be stored in spare bedrooms and garages of friends and neighbors.
+In return, they were flexible around our preferred moving dates and we got to keep the garage where we stored all our personal belongings that otherwise would have to be stored in spare bedrooms and garages of friends and neighbors.

 The biggest upside for me was the peace of mind.
 I spent a year in Germany never once worried about the house.
 I didn’t have to hire a manager to deal with possible issues nor somebody to change linens, clean and restock and I enjoyed knowing that we had found an arrangement that had made life a little better for everybody.